UnkindPartition/tasty/README.md

   -q,--quiet               Do not produce any output; indicate success only by
                            the exit code
-  --hide-successes         Do not print tests that passed successfully --color ARG              When to use colored output.
-Options are 'never',
+  --hide-successes         Do not print tests that passed successfully --color never|always|auto
+                           When to use colored output (default: 'auto') --smallcheck-depth NUMBER
+                           Depth to use for smallcheck tests --quickcheck-tests NUMBER
-                           'always' and 'auto' (default: 'auto') --quickcheck-tests ARG   Number of test cases for QuickCheck to generate --quickcheck-replay ARG  Replay token to use for replaying a previous test run --quickcheck-show-replay ARG
-                           Show a replay token for replaying tests --quickcheck-max-size ARG
+                           Number of test cases for QuickCheck to generate --quickcheck-replay SEED Random seed to use for replaying a previous test run (use same --quickcheck-max-size) --quickcheck-show-replay Show a replay token for replaying tests --quickcheck-max-size NUMBER
-                           Size of the biggest test cases quickcheck generates --quickcheck-max-ratio ARG
+                           Size of the biggest test cases quickcheck generates --quickcheck-max-ratio NUMBER
-                           Maximum number of discared tests per successful test before giving up --quickcheck-verbose     Show the generated test cases --smallcheck-depth ARG   Depth to use for smallcheck tests
+                           Maximum number of discared tests per successful test before giving up --quickcheck-verbose     Show the generated test cases
 ```

 Every option can be passed via environment.
 To obtain the environment variable